biggie-boss/LoreRim/README.md

 - The Old Ways - Devotee ability (dragon form) is non-crafting, but only costs 1 favor per hour.
 Also Owl totem is 20% enchantment cost reduction instead of both enchantments and spells.
 - Added better conditions to sanguine so that buffs are more consistent
 - Hermaeus Black Books halved in effect (kinda insane that they're permanent).
 Also the spell cost reduction is now 5% stronger spells.
-- Magnus was in a weird spot for a while.
-He was always in between completely busted and dogwater when trying to balance him.
-I wanted to make him thematic to staves.
-His follower ability is completely reworked to give 30% stronger spells and 50% less charge use when holding a staff.
+- Magnus completely reworked to be thematic to staves.
+His follower ability is gives 30% stronger spells and 50% less charge use when holding a staff.
 Still no magicka regen.
+No penalties for Atronachs.

 ***